Massachusetts PFAS and Your Health Study

 Core Research Team

-- Philippe Grandjean, MD, PhD, Adjunct Professor of Environmental Health, Harvard T.H.
-Chan School of Public Health
+• Philippe Grandjean, MD, PhD, Professor of Environmental Medicine, University of Southern Denmark

 Community Partners